Marquez Callaway Player Prop Bets for NFL Week 9 | New Orleans vs. Atlanta 11/7/2021

 Matchup vs. Atlanta

-- Callaway put up zero receiving yards in his one career matchup against the Falcons, which equals his over/under for Sunday's game.
+- Callaway totaled zero receiving yards in his one career matchup against the Falcons, 36.5 fewer than his over/under for Sunday's game.

-- Callaway did not have a touchdown catch in that game against the Falcons.
+- Callaway did not have a touchdown catch in that contest against the Falcons.

-- The 244.0 yards per game the Falcons are allowing through the air makes them the NFL's 11th-ranked pass defense.
+- The 244.0 yards per game the Falcons are giving up through the air makes them the NFL's 11th-ranked pass defense.

-- With 15 passing TDs conceded this year, the Falcons defense is ranked 22nd in the NFL.
+- The Falcons have allowed 15 passing TDs this season (2.1 per game), ranking them 22nd among NFL defenses.

 Recent Performances

-- In last week's game against the Buccaneers, Callaway was targeted five times and racked up three catches for 30 yards.
+- Against the Buccaneers last week, Callaway was targeted five times and totaled 30 yards on three receptions.

-- Over his last three games, Callaway's 10 catches have yielded 147 yards (49.0 ypg) and two touchdowns.
-He's been targeted 20 times.
+- Over his last three outings, Callaway's 20 targets have resulted in 10 catches for 147 yards (49.0 ypg) and two touchdowns.

 Callaway's New Orleans Teammates